Max Online: 418 @ 07/02/12 07:29 AM

 “Your Grandpa ...”
 I ask.

 “He was into books and things ...” she says.
 “Worked on the railroad.
-He wasn't so muscular … “ she says rolling her eyes with a humph and a smile as if the three witches of God's Country had not long left their cauldron.
+He wasn't so muscular … “ she says rolling her eyes with a humph and a smile as if the three witches of God's Country had not long left their cauldron of asps and poisons.

 He was from Indiana, supposedly, his roots tracing back before the Civil War to Germany, and on to the Nordic Bronze Age.
 Back then, Europe was a plantation owned by a royal court.
 The tribal Germans were Naturalists, living by land and sun.
 He left for America after his own wake, because his relatives knew they would never see him again.